XPRIZE/GLEXP-Team-RoboTutor-SystemBuild/README.md

 	* CodeDrop2_ReadingStories.1.1.0.zip
 	* CodeDrop2_Tutors.1.1.0.zip

-5. Go to the [RTAsset_Publisher](https://github.com/XPRIZE/GLEXP-Team-RoboTutor-RTAsset_Publisher) repository and go to the **XPrize Pre-Installation Process** section.
-Follow steps 1-4 to generate the "RTAsset_Audio_SW_Set1.1.1.0.zip" file.
-Transfer this file into the [assets](assets) folder.

-6. After the listed APKs and assets have been added, your [apk](apk) and [assets](assets) directories should look like this:
+5. After the listed APKs and assets have been added, your [apk](apk) and [assets](assets) directories should look like this:

 ![expected directory contents](img/expected_dirs.png)

-7. Once these files are present, continue below to push assets and install APKs.
+6. Once these files are present, continue below to push assets and install APKs.

 ### Setting up adb on Windows
 Follow steps [here](https://www.xda-developers.com/install-adb-windows-macos-linux/)